 What are the papers?

 There are two written Advanced Technical papers, one written Awareness paper and one written Application and Professional Skills paper.
 In addition to this there are three one-hour Computer Based Examinations (CBEs) on Principles of Accounting, Professional Responsibilities & Ethics and Law.
 These three CBEs can be sat separately.
 Full details can be found here.

 What is the pass mark?

 How do I choose what options to sit for each paper?

 You must choose two Advanced Technical papers from a choice of seven.
 The Awareness paper is comprised of three modules and you cannot take them on the same subject as the corresponding Advanced Technical papers.
 You choose one one Application and Professional Skills question from a choice of five.

 Is there a date by which the three CBEs must be passed?

-The Law and Professional Responsibilities & Ethics CBEs must be passed before the examination closing date for your final written tax paper(s).
+The normal rule is that all three CBEs must be passed before the examination closing date for your final written tax paper(s).
 For the May session this is the last day of February and for the November session this is the last day of August.
 This would not include the late entry period for either session.